Introduction

 - Drill (if mounting holes are needed)

-- Read the Instructions: Carefully read the primer bulb kit’s instructions and your lawn mower’s manual.
-This ensures you understand the installation process and any specific requirements.
+- Read the Instructions: Thoroughly review the instructions included in the primer bulb kit and your lawn mower’s manual to understand the installation process and any specific requirements.

 - Prepare Your Mower:

-- Please turn off the mower and place it on a flat surface.
+- Turn off the mower and place it on a flat surface.

-- Locate the Carburetor: Identify where the carburetor and fuel lines are situated.
-This is where you will connect the primer bulb.
+- Locate the Carburetor: Identify the carburetor and associated fuel lines, as this is where the primer bulb will connect.

 - Install the Primer Bulb: